Money and marriage can be a tricky business. A survey by SunTrust found that couples gave finances as the main cause of stress in their relationships.

 You probably have a few things you do agree on and that's what you should begin.
 You may agree that the credit card debt is draining you and getting rid of it is a priority.

-Having some wins with your money (including smaller ones) as a couple can strength your relationship and help you get more comfortable communicating.
+Having some wins with your money (including smaller ones) as a couple can strengthen your relationship and help you get more comfortable communicating.

 Build a Financial Snapshot